lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    technology.

-Examples of the different reliability options described are provided in Appendix A.
+Examples of the different reliability options described are provided in Appendix B.

 ## Functionalities

-This subsection describes the different fields in the fragmentation header that are used to enable the described fragmentation functionalities and the different reliability options supported.
+This subsection describes the different fields in the fragmentation header (see format header in {{#Fragment format}}) that are used to enable the described fragmentation functionalities and the different reliability options supported.

  o  Rule ID.
-The Rule ID in the fragmentation part is used to identify the fragmentation mode used, also to idenitfy fragments from ACK and Abort frames.
-The also allows to interleave non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
+The Rule ID in the fragmentation header is used to identify the fragmentation mode used, and also to identify fragments from ACK and Abort frames.
+The Rule ID also allows to interleave non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
-In the fragments format this field has a size of R - T - N - 1 bits when Window mode is used.
-In No ACK mode, the Rule ID field has a size of R – T – N bits see format section.
+In the fragmentation header format, this field has a size of R - T - N - 1 bits when Window mode is used.
+In No ACK mode, the Rule ID field has a size of R – T – N bits see format section {{#Fragment format}}.

  o  Fragment Compressed Number (FCN).
 The FCN is included in all fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
-There are two reserved values used for the control of the fragmentation.
-The FCN value when all the bits equals 1 (all-1) denotes the last fragment of a packet.
-And the FCN value when all the bits equals 0 (all-0) denotes the last fragment of the windonw in any window mode or the fragments in No ACK mode.
-The rest of the FCN values are used in a sequential and decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
+There are two FCN reserved values.
+They are used for controlling the fragmentation process.
+The FCN value with all the bits equal to 1 (all-1) denotes the last fragment of a packet.
+And the FCN value with all the bits equal to 0 (all-0) denotes the last fragment of a windonw (when such window is not the last one of the packet) in any window mode or the fragments in No ACK mode.
+The rest of the FCN values are assigned in a sequential and decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
 In the fragments, this field is an unsigned integer, with a size of N bits.
 In the No ACK mode it is set to 1 bit (N=1).
-For the other modes it is recommended to use a number of bits (N) equal to or greater than 3.
+For the other reliability options it is recommended to use a number of bits (N) equal to or greater than 3.
 The FCN MUST be set sequentially
    decreasing from the highest FCN in the window (which will be used for the first fragment), and MUST wrap from 0 back to the highest FCN in the window.
-   The FCN for the last fragment in a window is an all-0, which indicates that the window is finished and it proceeds according to the mode in use: either an ack is sent or the next window fragments are expected when there is no error.
+   For windows that are not the last one  from a fragmented packet, the FCN for the last fragment in such windows is an all-0.
+This indicates that the window is finished and it proceeds according to the reliability option in use: either an ACK is sent or the next window of fragments are expected when there is no error.
-   The FCN for the last fragment is an all-1.
+   The FCN for the last fragment in the last window is an all-1.
 It is also important to note that, for No ACK mode or N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.

  o  Datagram Tag (DTag).
-The DTag field, if present, is set to the same value for all fragments carrying the same IPv6 datagram, allows to interleave fragments that correspond to different IPv6 datagrams.
+The DTag field, if present, is set to the same value for all fragments carrying the same IPv6 datagram.
+This field allows to interleave fragments that correspond to different IPv6 datagrams.
 In the fragment formats the size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
 DTag MUST be set sequentially increasing from 0 to 2^T - 1, and MUST wrap back from 2^T - 1 to 0.
 In the ACK format, DTag carries the same value as the DTag field in the fragments for which this ACK is intended.

  o  W (window): W is a 1-bit field.
 This field carries the same value for all fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.
    In the ACK format, this field has a size of 1 bit.
 In all ACKs, the W bit carries the same value as the W bit carried by the fragments whose reception is being positively or negatively acknowledged by the ACK.

  o  Message Integrity Check (MIC).
-This field, which has a size of M bits.
-It is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
+This field, which has a size of M bits, is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
 The algorithm to be used to compute the MIC is not defined in this document, and needs to be defined in other documents (e.g. technology-specific profiles).
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.

  o  Bitmap.
-The bitmap is a sequence of bits included in the ACK for a given window, each bit in the Bitmap identifies a fragment.
+The bitmap is a sequence of bits included in the ACK for a given window.
+Each bit in the Bitmap identifies a fragment.
 It provides feedback on whether each fragment of the current window has been received or not.
+The
-FCN set to All-0 and All-1 fragments are set to the right-most position on the bitmap in this order.
-Highest FCN is set to the left-most position.
-A bit set to 1 indicates that the corresponding FCN fragment has been correctly sent and received.
+FCN set to All-0 and All-1 fragments are set to the right-most position on the bitmap.
+Feedback for a fragment with the highest FCN value is set to the left-most position in the Bitmap.
+In the Bitmap a bit set to 1 indicates that the corresponding FCN fragment has been correctly sent and received.
 TODO
 (it is missing to explain the optimization of bitmap in order to have a way to send an abort)